thepetk/chatbot-test-chart-repo/docs/SETUP_CUSTOM_HELM_REPO.md

 ## Testing with a Custom Helm Repository

-In case you would like to setup a custom helm repository on your fork and be able to import and test the ai-lab-helm charts repo on your OCP cluster, you can follow the steps below:
+To setup a custom Helm repository on your fork and be able to import and test the `ai-lab-helm-charts` repo on your OCP cluster, you can follow the steps below:

 ### Setup gh-pages